Health & Wellbeing

 The persistence of health and wellbeing inequalities requires a robust social science evidence base to improve policy and service responses and understandings of the social processes underpinning health worldwide.
-This pathway will equip cohorts of social science researchers to apply innovative methodologies that enhance our knowledge of health and wellbeing for diverse groups, in diverse contexts.
-The pathway offers rich opportunities for students to address pressing health issues across the life course in the UK, or to conduct their research in international settings in development contexts.
+This pathway will equip cohorts of social science researchers to apply innovative methodologies that enhance our knowledge of health and wellbeing for diverse groups, in different contexts.
+The pathway offers rich opportunities for students to address pressing health and wellbeing issues across the life course in the UK, or to conduct their research in international settings in development contexts.

 The pathway is built around a shared focus on national and global issues of health, wellbeing and social justice.
 At Brunel students will be based within the Institute of Environment, Health and Societies (IEHS), a cross-university Institute undertaking fundamental and applied research to address health and wellbeing inequalities and promote social justice, while OU students will join the School of Health, Wellbeing and Social Care.
-The two universities provide opportunities to address diversity and inequality in health and wellbeing across the life course, working with children, families, youth and older people and addressing issues such as experiences of health and illness, health behaviour, disability, gender and sexuality, and death and dying.
+The two universities provide opportunities to address diversity and inequality in health and wellbeing across the life course, working with children, youth, families, and older people and addressing issues such as experiences of health and illness, health behaviour, disability, gender and sexuality, and death and dying.